spicyjack/public/presentations/gtk-perl-codex.md

   - How to navigate the `Gtk-Perl` documentation tree/structure
     - How widgets inherit from each other, and what this means as far as widget methods/attributes
+  - How to use the docs for other GTK3 projects; Python, Ruby
 - How widgets are laid out (packing)
 - Controls in Gtk3
 - How to skin/theme controls (using CSS)